Equivariant operational Chow rings of T-linear schemes: Introduction and motivation

 Examples of spherical varieties include $G\times G$-equivariant embeddings of $G$ (e.g., toric varieties are spherical) and the regular symmetric varieties of De Concini-Procesi \cite{dp:sym}.
-The equivariant cohomology and equivariant Chow groups of smooth complete spherical varieties have been studied by Bifet, De Concini and Procesi \cite{dp:reg}, \cite{bif:reg}, De Concini-Littelmann \cite{lp:equiv}, Brion \cite{bri:eqchow} and Brion-Joshua \cite{bj:chern}.
-In these cases, there is a comparison result relating equivariant cohomology with equivariant Chow groups: for a smooth complete spherical variety, the equivariant cycle map yields an isomorphism from the equivariant Chow group to the equivariant (integral) cohomology (e.g. Proposition \ref{equiv.cycle.smooth.complete}).
-As for the study of the equivariant Chow groups of possibly singular spherical varieties, some progress has been made by Brion \cite{bri:eqchow}, Payne \cite{p:t} and the author \cite{go:equiv}-\cite{go:emb}.
+The equivariant cohomology and equivariant Chow groups of smooth complete spherical varieties have been studied by Bifet, De Concini and Procesi \cite{bif:reg}, De Concini-Littelmann \cite{lp:equiv}, Brion \cite{bri:eqchow} and Brion-Joshua \cite{bj:chern}.
+In these cases, there is a comparison result relating equivariant cohomology with equivariant Chow groups: for a smooth complete spherical variety, the equivariant cycle map yields an isomorphism from the equivariant Chow group to the equivariant (integral) cohomology (Proposition \ref{equiv.cycle.smooth.complete}).
+As for the study of the equivariant Chow groups of possibly singular spherical varieties, some progress has been made by Payne \cite{p:t} and the author \cite{go:equiv}-\cite{go:rm}.

 The problem of developing intersection theory on singular varieties comes from the fact that the Chow groups $A_*(-)$ do not admit, in general, a natural ring structure or intersection product.
 But when singularities are mild, for instance when $X$ is a quotient of a smooth variety $Y$ by a finite group $F$, then $A_*(X)\otimes\Q\simeq (A_*(Y)\otimes \Q)^F$, and so $A_*(X)\otimes\Q$ inherits the ring structure of $A_*(Y)\otimes\Q$.
-To simplify notation, if $A$ is a $\Z$-module, we shall write hereafter $A_\Q$ for the rational vector space $A\otimes\Q$ (the tensor product is understood to be taken over $\Z$).
+To simplify notation, if $A$ is a $\Z$-module, we shall write hereafter $A_\Q$ for the rational vector space $A\otimes\Q$.